Understanding Spectral Graph Neural Network: Overview

-Broadly speaking, graphs are ubiquitous in the real world, representing objects associated with their relationships such as social networks, e-commerce networks, biology networks, and traffic networks \cite{Zhang2018DeepLO}.
-Furthermore, graphs are generic data representation forms that are useful for illustrating the geometric structures of data domains in a great number of applications, including social, energy, transportation, sensor, and neural networks \cite{cite2}.
-Graph deep learning is an hyperonym for emerging techniques attempting to generalize (structured) deep neural models to non-Euclidean domains such as graphs and manifolds \cite{af52b944fc104958bdc3e16d4ee15903}.
-The notation of graph neural networks was first mentioned in M. Gori et al.(2005) \cite{1555942}, \cite{Wu2021ACS}, and further developed and completed in Scarselli et al.(2009) \cite{4700287}, \cite{Wu2021ACS}.
-These early work presented graph neural networks which need high computationally expensive training that learn the target node's representation by propagating neighbor vertex or link information via the recurrent neural network in an iterative way until a stable convergence is achieved \cite{dai2018learning}, \cite{li2016gated}, \cite{Wu2021ACS}.
+Graph deep learning (or geometric deep learning) is a hyperonym for emerging techniques attempting to generalize (structured) deep neural models to non-Euclidean domains such as graphs and manifolds \citep{af52b944fc104958bdc3e16d4ee15903}.
+The notation of graph neural networks was first mentioned in \cite{1555942}, and further developed and completed in \cite{4700287}.
+These early works presented graph neural networks that need computationally expensive training that learn the target node's representation by propagating neighbor vertex or link information via recurrent neural networks in an iterative way until a stable convergence is achieved \citep{dai2018learning, li2016gated, Wu2021ACS}.

+Currently, most deep learning methods such as LSTM and CNN are good at processing sequence data, image data, video data, text data, and others defined in the Euclidean domain.
+However, most deep learning algorithms do not perform very well with data on non-Euclidean domains.
+By contrast, graph neural networks, which are the current popular topic in the deep learning area, can achieve a good performance on non-Euclidean domains.